cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/catalog-templates.md

 11. On the next screen, click the **Create pull request** button. ![create pr](create-pr.png?width=60pc)
 12. Navigate to the **insurance-frontend-container-build** job on your controller and you will see that there is a new **Pull Requests** job (you may need to refresh the page). ![pr job](pr-job.png?width=60pc)
 13. Click on the **Pull Requests** tab and you should see a ***PR*** job running.
-14. It will take the job a few minutes to complete as it is utilizing a [multistage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) in the `Dockerfile` that will build the `insurance-frontend` application from the source code checked out from your copy of the `insurance-frontend` repository and then creates a runtime container image that is pushed to a Google Cloud Artifact Registry via the `containerBuildPushGeneric` Pipeline Shared Library global variable step.
+14. It will take the job a few minutes to complete as it is utilizing a [multistage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/) in the `Dockerfile` that will build the `insurance-frontend` application from the source code checked out from your copy of the `insurance-frontend` repository and then creates a runtime container image that is pushed to a Google Cloud Artifact Registry via the `containerBuildPushGeneric` Pipeline Shared Library global variable step. **IMPORTANT**: Do not merge the pull request!

 ## Ephemeral Deployment Environments for Pull Requests

-In this section we are going to provide a brief overview of [CloudBees Previews]().
+In this section we are going to provide a brief overview of [CloudBees Previews](https://docs.beescloud.com/docs/cloudbees-previews/latest/) - a standalone feature of CloudBees CI that is currently in preview.
 Although this is not Jenkins pipeline specific, it does allows us to easily provide preview environments for a GitHub pull request without any additional pipeline code.
 In previous versions of this workshop we used the following Jenkins pipeline shared library step to providing a staging environment for GitHub pull requests:

 ```groovy
 def call(String name,